jameshbarber/water/README.md

 This codebase works with the concept of an `App` which is initialised using a `manifest.ts` file containing JSON specs. `Modules` are core CRUD entities, stored in a `Store` of your choice.

 ## Storage
 You can store data in pretty much any form using the adapter pattern, and customise this per module.
 Built in support for local storage in the form of JSON & CSV files, as well as remote storage in the form of POSTGRES and TimescaleDB.
+To implement a custom storage scheme, simply implement the `DatabaseAdapter` interface.

-## Control Protocols
+## Driver
 You can use pretty much any protocol to integrate devices such as sensors and actuators.
 Out-the-box support for MQTT, GPIO (via polling) & HTTP.
+To implement a custom driver, such as Serial, extend the `DriverAdapter` interface

 ## Interfaces
 You can access the hub over pretty much any interface.
 Out-the-box support for REST & MCP servers, as well as a typed API client.
+To add a custom interface, such as GraphQL, extend the `InterfaceAdapter` type.

 # Stack
 - NodeJS + Typescript